-This article is meant to be an overview of the benchmarks you’ll look for in your analytics, sorted by category, many of which will affect your bottom line.
+This article offers an overview of the benchmarks you’ll look for in your analytics, sorted by category, many of which will affect your bottom line.

 Analytics for Ecommerce